pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 --------------

 A :class:`~eventsourcing.dcb.api.DCBQueryItem` defines a criterion for matching events.
-A query item will match an event if: one of its types matches the event's type or the query item's types attribute is empty; and if all of its tags match one of the event's tags or the query item's tags attribute is empty.
+A query item will match an event if one of its types matches the event's type or the query item's types attribute is empty, and if all of its tags match one of the event's tags or the query item's tags attribute is empty.

 .. code-block:: python